-Waste legislation is essentially designed to regulate materials seen as pollutants, namely dangerous substances which pose environmental and health risks.5 Consequently, once a material is legally defined as waste, it is subject to has been termed an "unsafe area" of regulation, characterised by complex, stringent requirements for its handling, transport, and use under both European and international law.6
+Waste legislation is essentially designed to regulate materials seen as pollutants, namely, dangerous substances that pose environmental and health risks.4 Consequently, once a material is legally defined as waste, it is subject to what has been termed an "unsafe area" of regulation, characterised by complex, stringent requirements for its handling, transport, and use under both European and international law.5

 The definition of waste under most international and regional Conventions has created some legal uncertainty affecting the deployment of CCS in Europe and beyond.
-However, recent legal developments at both EU and international level demonstrate a growing effort to decouple CO2 from its traditional classification as waste.
-Under the London Protocol (LP), the export of waste for marine dumping is prohibited; however, already in 2009, an amendment was adopted to permit the
+However, recent legal developments at both the EU and international levels demonstrate a growing effort to exempt CO2 from its traditional waste classification to recognise the importance of CCS as a climate tool.
+The London Protocol (LP) prohibits the export of waste for marine dumping.
+However, already in 2009, an amendment was adopted to permit the transboundary movement of CO2 for the purpose of sub-seabed storage under defined conditions.
+The amendment has yet to enter into force, as it requires ratification by two-thirds of the

-3 Industrial Carbon Management Strategy, 2024; von der Leyen, 2024.
+2 Industrial Carbon Management Strategy, 2024, von der Leyen, 2024.

-4 Velev, 2025.
+3 Velev, 2025.

-5 Council of the European Communities, 1975; Tromans, 2001.
+4 Council of the European Communities, 1975; Tromans, 2001.

-6 Backes, 2020.
+5 Backes, 2020.

-transboundary movement of CO2 for the purpose of sub-seabed storage under defined conditions, even though the technical classification of CO2 under the LP remains as waste.
-This amendment has yet to enter into force, as it requires ratification by two-thirds of the Parties.
-In the interim, a 2019 Resolution provides a provisional mechanism, allowing Parties that have deposited a declaration to apply the 2009 amendment to proceed with CO2 export for sub-seabed storage.7 Similarly, the Baltic Marine Environment Protection Commission (HELCOM), which oversees the governance of the Helsinki Convention, is currently reviewing the implications of offshore CO2 storage with regard to the text of the Convention.8
+Parties.
+In the interim, a 2019 Resolution provides a provisional mechanism, allowing Parties that have deposited a declaration to apply the 2009 amendment to proceed with CO2 export for sub-seabed storage.
+Similarly, the Baltic Marine Environment Protection Commission (HELCOM), which oversees the governance of the Helsinki Convention, is currently reviewing the implications of offshore CO2 storage with regard to the text of the Convention.

-At European level, a stronger stance has been taken with the proposed amendments to the Waste Framework Directive, which explicitly exclude CO_2 from the definition of waste when captured and transported for permanent geological storage under the CCS Directive.9 Taken together, these developments, combined with the economic imperative of scaling up CCS, provide a strong case for the reclassification of CO_2 as a networked commodity, similar but different to electricity, natural gas, and hydrogen.10
+Similarly, at the European level, recently proposed amendments to the Waste Framework Directive explicitly exclude CO2 from the definition of waste when captured and transported for permanent geological storage under the CCS Directive.8 Taken together, these developments, combined with the economic imperative of scaling up CCS, provide a strong case for the reclassification of CO2 as a networked commodity, similar yet different from electricity, natural gas, and hydrogen.9

 1.2.
-The Value of CO2
+The value of CO2

-Since CO2 has no calorific value, its market potential is limited to its management, and the price attached to each tonne to create value.
+Since CO2 has no usable energy value, its market potential is limited to its management, and the price attached to each tonne to create value.
 This value can be derived from three main sources:

-- a) Use cases such as horticulture (e.g. greenhouses) or the production of e-fuels, where CO2 is directly bought and sold at a market price.
-The demand for this is currently limited, hence it falls outside the scope of the current discussion.11 - b) A public value from avoided emissions, where damages from climate change are monetised.
-However, complexities in attribution and regulatory implications make this approach difficult to use for pricing.12 - c) Carbon pricing, where an EU ETS cap on CO2 emissions creates tradable EU allowances (EUA).
-Firms must choose between decarbonising or buying EUAs which represent the price for one tonne of CO2 in the EU ETS registry.
+- i) Use cases such as horticulture (e.g., greenhouses) or the production of e-fuels, where CO2 is directly bought and sold at a market price.
+The demand for this is currently limited, hence it falls outside the scope of the current discussion.10 - ii) A public value from avoided emissions, where damages from climate change are monetised.
+However, complexities in attribution and regulatory implications make this approach difficult to use for pricing.11 - iii) Carbon pricing, where an EU ETS cap on CO2 emissions creates tradable EU allowances (EUA).
+Firms must choose between decarbonising or buying EUAs, which represent the price for one tonne of CO2 in the EU ETS registry.